Fanchengyan/REDCAPP/README.md

       - Follow the instructions for [Installing your API key](https://confluence.ecmwf.int/display/WEBAPI/Accessing+ECMWF+data+servers+in+batch#AccessingECMWFdataserversinbatch-key)
       - Please accept the terms and conditions at [http://apps.ecmwf.int/datasets/licences/general](http://apps.ecmwf.int/datasets/licences/general)
    2. For ERA5 data
-      - Register to CDS (free): https://cds.climate.copernicus.eu/user/register
+      - Register to CDS (free): <https://cds.climate.copernicus.eu/user/register>
       - Follow the instructions for [How to use the CDS API | (copernicus.eu)](https://cds.climate.copernicus.eu/api-how-to)
+      - Please accept the terms and conditions at [Licence to use Copernicus Products](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products)

 3. Run the script (redcapp_example_ecmwf.py and redcapp_example_era5.py are example scripts)
 4. Explore the results.
 Use a netcdf viewer to plot maps and time series.
    Panoply (https://www.giss.nasa.gov/tools/panoply) is a good one.